dfoshidero/dfoshidero/README.md

 - Honours Bachelor of Science with 2:1

 **Professional**
-- Level 7 Certificate, Digital and Technology Solutions
+- (Postgrad.)
+Level 7 Certificate, Digital and Technology Solutions
 - Level 3 Diploma, Networking and Cybersecurity

 ---